loader image

 How to Avoid Heart Disease: Expert Tips from SAAOL Heartcare

-Let’s start with a simple but frightening truth: Most heart attacks come out of nowhere.
 One minute you’re joking with your kids, the next you’re holding your chest.
 What if we told you that to avoid heart disease, it is not just about food or exercise, and that it is not just for the old?
-You, at this moment — at whatever age, at any state — are either unknowingly walking toward a cardiac event, or mindful of stepping away from one.
+You, at this moment at whatever age, at any state are either unknowingly walking toward a cardiac event, or mindful of stepping away from one.
 And it all depends on how deep your awareness of span is.
-Most of SAAOL’s Heartcare Delhi’s patients were shocked to know about their 90% heart blockage because, according to them, they were doing everything right.
+Most patients at SAAOL Heartcare Delhi are shocked to discover severe heart blockages despite following “healthy” habits.
+This is because heart disease often develops silently and is not just linked to food, age, or weight.
 In this blog, some unconventional information is laid down, coming from the 30+ years of non-invasive heart treatment expertise of Dr. Bimal Chhajer.
 You already eat less oily food, walk 30 minutes daily, and perhaps take a multivitamin.
 So you should be safe, right?

 No. And here’s why.